yanoschik/PiPan_Cam/README.md

 pipan_step.sh
 -------------
-This script moves the camera by steps accordingto passed arguments.
+This script moves the camera by steps according to passed arguments.

 But first change the script with your defaults:
-(two more than in previous script)
+<br/>(two more than in previous script)

      v_step="0.005"         # one vertical step
      h_step="0.005"         # one horizontal step